UCLAdeepvision/CS163-Projects-2025Fall/_posts/2024-01-01-team00-instruction-to-post.md

 ---

-> In this project, we'll delve into the topic of streetview semantic segmentation, especially, we want to perform the semantic segmenta
+> In this project, we'll delve into the topic of streetview semantic segmentation, especially on those fine-grained urban structures.
+We'll use Segformer model as our backbone

 <!--more-->